segabl/pd2-streamlined-heisting/README.md

 - Fixes enemies crouch-walking when they are supposed to run
 - Implements missing ``murder`` tactic, enemies with this tactic will continue shooting at downed players regardless of any aggressive behavior
 - Implements missing ``shield`` and ``shield_cover`` tactics, enemies with ``shield_cover`` tactic will stick closely to group members with ``shield`` tactic
+- Fixes enemies not pulling back when encountering players during anticipation

 ### Standardizes enemy factions